xkcao/Note_on_AI_Podcast/README.md

 Lex asked his father whether this is a Russian thing.
 His father said that it was not a Russian thing, but more of a Jewish or Immigrant thing.
 He said that he was always very careful in his life.
 He sees a lot of dangers, and he was always worried that if one thing does not go well, everything will just crash.

+### The meaning of life

+Alexandre F. said that the meaning of life is to enjoy today and to be prepared for tomorrow.